 One of the most bicycle-friendly cities in the world, Bogota has a 376 km (234 mi) bike path system, the Ciclorruta, and even more routes during Sunday Ciclovía traffic bans that open streets to bikers, skaters and pedestrians.
 Bogota Bike Tours offers tours or on-your-own half to full-day rentals from their central Carrera 3, 12-72 location.
 Bikes can also be rented at Parque Simón Bolívar and Plaza Bolívar.

 The peso is the currency of Colombia, with code COP, abbreviated to COL$ or just $ within the country.
-As of October, 2016, the exchange rate had settled around COL$2,900-3,000 per US$1 (see XE for daily rates) during the previous six months.
+For these past two years, 2016-17, the exchange rate has settled around COL$3,000 per US$1 (see XE for daily rates).
 Most stores and restaurants catering to visitors accept major credit cards, but smaller businesses may only take cash.
 ATMs are easily found for cash withdrawals, but use inside-the-bank machines during business hours when possible, and consult your home bank about partner bank information before leaving, to save on fees whenever possible.

 Media & Resources